1985 The Winston

 The 1985 The Winston, the inaugural running of the NASCAR All-Star Race, was a stock car racing competition that took place on May 25, 1985.
 Held at Charlotte Motor Speedway in Concord, North Carolina, the 70-lap race was the second exhibition race in the 1985 NASCAR Winston Cup Series.
-Darrell Waltrip of Junior Johnson & Associates won the race and US$200,000.
+Defending 1984 NASCAR Winston Cup Series Champion Terry Labonte of Hagan Racing was awarded the pole position while Darrell Waltrip of Junior Johnson & Associates won the race and US$200,000.

-The race featured one two-tire pit stop between laps 30 and 40, and was held the day before the Coca-Cola World 600.
-Both Labonte and Gant won a purse bonus of US$10,000 for leading the twentieth and fiftieth lap of the race.
+The race featured one two-tire pit stop between laps 30 and 40, and was held the day before the 1985 Coca-Cola World 600.
+Both Labonte and Harry Gant won a purse bonus of US$10,000 for leading the twentieth and fiftieth lap of the race.

 Background

 The Winston was open to race winners from the 1984 season.
 The pole position was awarded to the defending Winston Cup champion while the rest of the field was determined by the total number of wins from last season, with driver's points used as the tiebreaker.